top of page

 Captura de Pantalla 2023-06-27 a la(s) 18.27.53.png

-I am looking for my father along a journey that takes me back from Chile to the city of my childhood in Venezuela.
-His unexpected death has left a lonely house that has kept the history of my family since we migrated from Chile in 1973.
+I search for my father throughout a journey that takes me from Chile back to the city of my childhood in Venezuela.
+His unexpected death has left an empty house that still holds the traces of our family, exiled since 1973.

 Synopsis